-GRIMM is proud to announce Solid Gone, a solo exhibition of new works by Ciarán Murphy at its Van Baerlestraat exhibition space in Amsterdam.
+GRIMM is proud to announce Solid Gone, a solo exhibition of new works by Ciarán Murphy at its Keizersgracht exhibition space in Amsterdam.

 The exhibition debuts new paintings by Ciarán Murphy that reflect the artist's long-standing attempt to grapple with a world completely saturated with pictures that are overbearing yet irresistible, entrancing yet anxiety provoking.
 These images exert an almost spectral presence, blurring temporalities and indeed our very notions of what constitutes reality.

 The title Solid Gone references the various paradoxes seen throughout the exhibition.
 There is a persistent playing with binaries, taking aim at the imperceptible boundary between presence and absence, the familiar and the strange, the dead and the alive, stillness and motion.
 Certain subjects depicted can be identified, but some are on the verge of slipping back into nothingness.
 Some are recognizable but somehow made strange, while others are more ambiguous yet strangely familiar.
 Painted images do not move but these are pictures in motion, still becoming.
 Thus, present throughout the exhibition is the ambient hum of digital screens, evidence of car journeys, terrestrial terrains, animal classifications, fragmented bodies about to disappear, in motion or floating.
 Gravity does not quite hold or is in flux.